retryer/foss-testing-book/README.md

-Testing of open source software
+Book - Testing of free and open source software
 ===============================

 There are many books about developing free and opensource software: